video works

 Performer: Klaudia Ahrer, Tina Gressl, Judith Meister.

-All music composed, performed and recorded by Elise Kermani,
+All music composed, performed and recorded by Elise Kermani, Copyright 2008, Licensed by BMI.

 Video by Evelin Stermitz.